 To have TOEFL/GRE scores sent to the Graduate School of Arts and Sciences at Columbia University, use institution code 2162.

 - Transcripts showing courses and grades from all post-secondary schools attended.

 - A statement of academic purpose

 - A writing sample in English (can be an excerpt, 10-15 pages).

 - A minimum of three reference letters are required.
 At least two must be from academic sources.
-Applicants who have not been enrolled in an academic program for some time may submit letters from supervisors or colleagues in positions of responsibility.
+Applicants who have not been enrolled in an academic program for some time may also submit additional letters from supervisors or colleagues in positions of responsibility.